google/WebFundamentals/src/content/en/updates/2019/10/devtools.md

   </figcaption>
 </figure>

-The Sources panel now displays code coverage data by default.
+The Sources panel displays code coverage data when it is available.
 Clicking the red or bluish marks next to the line number opens the Coverage tab and highlights the file.

 <figure>